vorth/vzome-sharing/g4g/14/gift.md

 These designs all use orange and purple struts, which are [not a new idea at all](https://vorth.github.io/vzome-sharing/2022/02/15/orange-red-demo-18-41-14.html).
-I've been printing these with [Shapeways](http://shpws.me/MhuL) for years; here is the design.
+I've been printing these with [Shapeways](http://shpws.me/MhuL) for years; here is the design for six O1 orange struts.

 <vzome-viewer style="width: 100%; height: 65vh;"
        src="https://vorth.github.io/vzome-sharing/2016/06/04/23-21-58-orange-6-short-sprued/orange-6-short-sprued.vZome" >